PCLabTools/rapidPlugin_stream/README.md

-# rapidPlugin_template
+# rapidPlugin_stream
-rapidPlugin template to help create plugins for the rapidRTOS framework
+rapidPlugin stream handler for the rapidRTOS framework